Reassured investigate whether Brits have been turning to…

 Keep reading for our full Coronavirus life insurance guide…

-Yes, it’s completely possible to secure family life insurance during the Coronavirus pandemic.
+It’s still possible to secure family life insurance as usual.

 The exception to this is an over 50s plan.
 Due to the nature of the policy, you won’t need to provide any medical information.